campworkcoeman/campworkcoeman.org/boy-scouts/planning.md

 ### Photo and BBQ Payments

 Troop photo payments and BBQ reservations are due Tuesday morning.
-Please use the appropriate forms found in the leaders' guide.
+Please use the appropriate forms found in the program guide.

 ## Things to Remember